Lyon Airport Guide

 Formerly named Lyon Satolas, Lyon-Saint Exupery (LYN) is now the third biggest airport in France.
 It is situated 20 km east south east of Lyon city centre and has good access from the Alps by road.

 - Give yourself plenty of time to walk between security and boarding.

-- British Airways flies to Lyon as well as Flybe, Easyjet and KLM to name a few.
+- British Airways flies to Lyon as well as Easyjet and KLM to name a few.

-Mountain Rescue offer Lyon airport transfers, 7 days a week, to all of the ski resorts in the Tarentaise valley.
+Mountain Rescue Transfers offer Lyon airport transfers, 7 days a week, to all of the ski resorts in the Tarentaise valley.

 For more information about the route and transfer times go to our transfer routes page.